 Why generic compression breaks construction drawings

 Adobe Acrobat's standard PDF compression presets ('Smallest File Size', 'Reduced Size PDF') treat every page element the same.
-They downsample embedded raster images to 150 DPI or below — which is fine for product photography in a marketing PDF but unacceptable for the embedded site plans, scanned details, or rendered perspectives in a construction drawing.
+They downsample embedded raster images to 150 DPI or below, which is fine for product photography in a marketing PDF but unacceptable for the embedded site plans, scanned details, or rendered perspectives in a construction drawing.
 They re-encode text using lossy methods that work for body copy in a report but blur dimension annotations at print zoom levels.
 They strip color profiles that were carefully managed for plot output.
 The result: a 50 MB PDF that opens but looks wrong, prints worse, and reveals its compression artifacts the moment a contractor zooms in to verify a critical dimension.

-How Ncored handles AEC PDF compression
+How Ncored handles construction drawing PDF compression

 Line weight preserved at every compression level